AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30112-magento-patch-large-number-reservation-inconsistencies.md

 * Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.4 - 2.3.5-p2, 2.4.0 - 2.4.1

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 The [bunch-size](https://devdocs.magento.com/guides/v2.4/inventory/inventory-cli-reference.html#list-inconsistencies-command) value is the value for how many orders to load at once.
 When there are more orders than this value, Adobe Commerce considers the orders with pending status to be inconsistencies.

->[!NOTE]
+>![info]
 >
 >There is a patch MDVA-33281 that fixes three other inventory inconsistency issues.
 This includes a PHP Fatal error when running `bin/magento inventory:reservation:list-inconsistencies` in the CLI.
 Another issue that is fixed is duplicate data in the inconsistencies list.
 Also, the issue where a reservation is created before order placed (previous realization based on reservation after order placed).
 For the solution, refer to [MDVA-33281: inventory inconsistency issues](https://support.magento.com/hc/en-us/articles/360055276532/) in our support knowledge base.

-<u>Prerequisites</u>:
+<ins>Prerequisites</ins>:

 You run the following command in the CLI to list reservation inconsistencies in the `inventory_reservation` table: